Pourewa Restoration Project

 Ark in the Park

-The Ark in the Park is the largest unfenced open sanctuary run solely by community in the country.
-The first Kokako chicks for 80 years fledged in the Ark in the Park and are now breeding successfully.
-It is very exciting to part of.
+The Ark in the Park began in 2002 and has grown to protect over 2500ha in the Waitakere Ranges.
+In 2010 the Waitakere's first kōkako chicks in 80 years fledged at the Ark in the Park, and they are now breeding successfully.
+Their volunteer network is very exciting to be a part of.

 To volunteer email: email@example.com